 Supportive Measures

-The supportive measures that are offered to the parties may evolve as circumstances
+The supportive measures that are offered to the parties may evolve as circumstances change, and either party may request different or additional supportive measures from the Title IX Coordinator at any time.

-The Title IX Coordinator is responsible for determining and coordinating the effective
+The Title IX Coordinator is responsible for determining and coordinating the effective implementation of supportive measures.

 Examples of supportive measures that may be offered include: